 Shanghai Ranking 2017 acknowledges the University of Jena among the top 300

-In the current Academic Ranking of World Universities, the so-called Shanghai ranking, the Friedrich Schiller University Jena has improved significantly for the third time in a row and ranks among the 300 best Universities worldwide for the first time.
+In the current Academic Ranking of World Universities, the so-called Shanghai ranking, the Friedrich Schiller University Jena ranks among the 300 best Universities worldwide.
 In the 2017 ranking, the University of Jena belongs to the 22 best German universities.
 The Shanghai ranking is issued by the Shanghai Ranking Consultancy and consideres the number of publications and citations in scientific trade magazines, in particular in the high-level journals Nature and Science, Nobel Prizes and Fields Medals awarded to researchers and alumni as well the research performance are measured.
 More than 1,200 universities present themselvecs the ranking, the best 500 are regularly published sind 2003 .

 A German university full of history and tradition